Arvinas to Present at Stifel Targeted Oncology Day

-/EIN News/ -- NEW HAVEN, Conn., April 21, 2023 (GLOBE NEWSWIRE) -- Arvinas, Inc. (Nasdaq: ARVN), a clinical-stage biotechnology company creating a new class of drugs based on targeted protein degradation, today announced that Ian Taylor, Ph.D., Chief Scientific Officer, and Sean Cassidy, Chief Financial Officer, will participate in a fireside at the Stifel Targeted Oncology Day on Wednesday, April 26 at 11:30 a.m.
+NEW HAVEN, Conn., April 21, 2023 (GLOBE NEWSWIRE) -- Arvinas, Inc. ARVN, a clinical-stage biotechnology company creating a new class of drugs based on targeted protein degradation, today announced that Ian Taylor, Ph.D., Chief Scientific Officer, and Sean Cassidy, Chief Financial Officer, will participate in a fireside at the Stifel Targeted Oncology Day on Wednesday, April 26 at 11:30 a.m.
 ET.

 A live audio webcast of the fireside chat will be available here and on the Events & Presentations section of the Investors & Media section of the Company's website.